Zoom

 Deployment

-Log in to Zoom at www.helsinki.fi/zoom.
-Click Sign in.
-Go to the Recording tab on the Settings tab.
+Log in to Zoom at https://helsinki.zoom.us/.
+Select Sign in.
+Go to the Settings tab and then the Recording tab.
 Turn on cloud recording under Cloud recording:

-Activating the cloud recording will open the cloud recording settings menu:
+Activating the cloud recording will open a menu with settings for cloud recording:

 The recommended settings are as follows:

 1. It is important to select either Record active speaker with shared screen, Record gallery view with shared screen, or both.
-If these are not selected, no video will be included in the recording.
+If neither of these are selected, no video will be included in the recording.

 • Record active speaker with shared screen and Record gallery view with shared screen: both on.